-- Delivered pathway upgrades and Changing Places Toilet facility in St Neots Regatta Meadows Park. - Awarded Green Flags at Paxton Pits Nature Reserve, Hinchingbrooke Country Park for the seventh year in a row, and at Priory Park for the eighth and a new award for Riverside Park St Neots. - Launched our Workforce Strategy to retain and grow our people. - Achieved Local Government Chronical Workforce Awards: shortlisted for Best Innovation in Recruitment. - Delivered good services APSE Awards: finalists for Most Improved and Best Performer (Street Cleansing), and Best Performer (Refuse Service).
+- Delivered pathway upgrades and Changing Places Toilet facility in St Neots Regatta Meadows Park. - Awarded Green Flags at Paxton Pits Nature Reserve, Hinchingbrooke Country Park for the sixth year in a row, and at Priory Park for the seventh and Riverside Park St Neots. - Launched our Workforce Strategy to retain and grow our people. - Achieved Local Government Chronical Workforce Awards: shortlisted for Best Innovation in Recruitment. - Delivered good services APSE Awards: finalists for Most Improved and Best Performer (Street Cleansing), and Best Performer (Refuse Service).
 Over 99% of sampled areas clean or predominantly clear of litter, detritus and graffiti - Ensured a well-run Council with the completion of a Local Government Association Corporate Peer Challenge Review in October 2024 with 85% of actions successfully completed or on track by the end of March 2025.